Module 2 - Good SSTC practices in the elimination of child labour and modern slavery

 a.
 Introductory Text

-This module resonates with the “Elimination of Child and Forced Labour” ILO flagship programme.
-Participants will be able to identify the SSTC components of past and on-going projects of the ILO in particular those to combat child labour and forced labour and learn about the different modalities of South-South that were already implemented by ILO.
+During this module, participants will be able to identify the SSTC components of past and on-going projects of the ILO in particular those to combat child labour and forced labour and learn about the different modalities of South-South that were already implemented by ILO.

 b.
 Videos